tomelrod/ansible-role-network_interfaces/README.md

               bond_miimon: 100
               bond_slaves: [eth1, eth2]

+5) Configure a VLAN interface with the vlan tag 2 for an ethernet interface

+    - hosts: myhost
+      roles:
+        - role: network
+          network_ether_interfaces:
+           - device: eth1
+             bootproto: static
+             address: 192.168.10.18
+             netmask: 255.255.255.0
+             gateway: 192.168.10.1
+          network_vlan_interfaces:
+	   - device: eth1.2
+	     bootproto: static
+	     address: 192.168.20.18
+	     netmask: 255.255.255.0

-5) All the above examples show how to configure a single host, The below example shows how to define your network configurations for all your machines.
+6) All the above examples show how to configure a single host, The below example shows how to define your network configurations for all your machines.

 Assume your host inventory is as follows: